Grammar Editor

 If you want to make a different pronoun system to English, you need to decide if you want your conlang’s pronouns to fit neatly into the rows and columns of a table, or if there will be some level of irregularity, like the English system.

-Other tricks
+Other features

 Getting words from the dictionary